Electric Cars and Batteries

 Electric Cars are not the end all, be all, solution concerning pollution.
 In fact, electric cars are not without pollution.
-The pollution comes from producing the electric that is used to charge their batteries.
-Further, in the manufacture and eventual disposition of the car batteries, pollution is a major factor.
+The pollution comes from producing the electricity that is used to charge their batteries.
+Further, in the manufacture and eventual disposition of car batteries, pollution is a major factor.
 The current battery technology utilizes some very toxic materials that cannot be casually disposed of.
 There are newer battery technologies that use almost toxic-free technology but are still in development.

-Now let’s think about this.
-There’s a slight push now to recycle batteries, which is an interesting conundrum.
+Consider the following: There’s a push to recycle batteries, which is an interesting conundrum.
 Where can you take them?
 Almost nobody will accept them.
 Pretty pathetic for a country as advanced as ours.
-If you are interested in recycling rechargeable batteries, please visit http://www.call2recycle.org.
+(If you are interested in recycling rechargeable batteries, please visit http://www.call2recycle.org.)

 For those out there who think electric cars are non-polluting, be aware that they are also stealing from the commons.
 There is a $7,500 federal tax credit (which is much more valuable than a tax deduction).
-And the people who can afford electric cars will be at least in the 25% tax bracket, which makes their credit worth at least $10,000 pre-tax (i.e. same as getting a $10,000 pay raise).
+And the people who can afford electric cars will be at least in the 25% tax bracket, which makes their credit worth at least $10,000 pre-tax (i.e., same as getting a $10,000 pay raise).
 As we republish this article, there's a new tax incentive with a catch that someone has the tax appetite to earn the tax incentive.